georgesecen/money-tracker-app/README.md

 # Money Tracker App
+<img width="1277" alt="Screenshot 2024-11-28 at 12 48 08 PM" src="https://github.com/user-attachments/assets/bdd2f802-359d-4145-8eab-2d7484241f39">

 ## Description
-<img width="1277" alt="Screenshot 2024-11-28 at 12 48 08 PM" src="https://github.com/user-attachments/assets/bdd2f802-359d-4145-8eab-2d7484241f39">
+MoneyTrackerApp is a software program that allows users to track their finances in an effective and visually pleasing manner.
+Once signed up users can add, update and delete transactions.
+This program even allows enough flexibility for users to add and delete their own unique categories for future transactions.
+Follow the **Getting Started Guide** below to get this app up and running!

 ### Technology
+- JavaFX
-- JavaFX version 20.0.2 with Gradle
+- Gradle Version 20.0.2
 - CSS
 - MySQL

-## Getting Start Guide
+## Getting Started Guide
 1. Make sure to have latest version of Intellij installed
 2. Clone Repository from https://github.com/cmcrae1989/MoneyTrackerApp/tree/development